Wikinaut/pinetradio/README.md

 - [ ] ALSA Equalizer: interface to show and control the equalizer settings
 - [ ] add loudness on/off
 - [ ] alarm clock function with sound and/or internet radio stream, increasing volume
-- [x] "kitchen" timer function (a few set of preprogrammed countdown timers for green tea etc.)
-- [x] text-to-speech: informational messages with synthetic speech like station name, time and timer announcements
-- [x] controlling the onboard ACT LED for signalling purposes

 #### special requirements